COVID digest: Fourth jab might not be needed, says German minister | DW | 22.01.2022

 The Comoros Football Federation said it includes goalkeepers Ali Ahamada and Moyadh Ousseni.
 Coach Amir Abdou, was also in quarantine.

-Hong Kong Chief Executive Carrie Lam warned Covid-19 infections urged people to avoid gatherings ahead of next week's Lunar New Year.
+Hong Kong Chief Executive Carrie Lam urged people to avoid gatherings ahead of next week's Lunar New Year.

 Lam also defended a decision by authorities to cull thousands of hamsters.